Temperance-Godwin/CUSTOMER-CHURN-ANALYSIS/README.md

 ## OBJECTIVES

-- Identify key factors driving customer churn.
+1. Identify key factors driving customer churn.
-- Build an accurate predictive model for customer churn.
+2. Build an accurate predictive model for customer churn.
-- Develop targeted, actionable strategies to reduce churn.
+3. Develop targeted, actionable strategies to reduce churn.
-- Visualize insights through interactive dashboards for stakeholders.
+4. Visualize insights through interactive dashboards for stakeholders.

+## SKILLS DEMONSTRATED
+1. Power BI(DAX function, Visualization)
+2. SQL(data cleaning, creating view)
+3. Python (Machine Learning)

 ## METHODOLOGY

-- Raw data was collected, cleaned and transformed using SQL
+1. Raw data was collected, cleaned and transformed using SQL
-- SQL and Power BI visualizations were used to identify patterns and trends.
+2. SQL and Power BI visualizations were used to identify patterns and trends.
-- Feature Engineering: Key features such as tenure, payment method, contract type, and service usage were derived.
+3. Feature Engineering: Key features such as tenure, payment method, contract type, and service usage were derived.
-- Model Development: Predictive models were built using Python in a Jupyter Notebook environment.
+4. Model Development: Predictive models were built using Python in a Jupyter Notebook environment.
-- Evaluation: Models were evaluated using accuracy, precision, recall, and F1-score.
+5. Evaluation: Models were evaluated using accuracy, precision, recall, and F1-score.
-- Dashboarding: Power BI dashboards were created for business decision-makers.
+6. Dashboarding: Power BI dashboards were created for business decision-makers.
-- Insights & Recommendations: Actionable strategies were developed based on analytical findings.
+7. Insights & Recommendations: Actionable strategies were developed based on analytical findings.

 ## INSIGHTS